 |If you have trouble extracting the foreign object, gauze your Frenchie eye and take it to the vet.|

 |When the foreign object has pierced your Frenchies eye, urgently bandage it and immediately take them to the vet.|

-Glaucoma is a disease which creates a fluid build-up and pressure within the eye.
-When this liquid is created in excess, the eye pressure rises and will damage the retina as well as the optic nerve.
+Glaucoma is a disease that creates a fluid build-up and pressure within the eye.
+When this liquid is created in excess, the eye pressure rises and will damage the retina and the optic nerve.
 And can eventually lead to blindness.

 Glaucoma results in discomfort that is more acute in dogs than in people.
 The signs and symptoms include:

 |Eye pain includes rubbing against the ground or some other surface or with their paw.|

 |Pupils appear different in size|

 Speed is a major element in treating glaucoma; that is why it is important if your French Bulldog is showing symptoms to see your vet immediately.
 Your veterinarian will perform an ophthalmologic examination.

 Therapy depends on the extent of glaucoma and any underlying conditions that could be responsible for developing glaucoma.
 Your Frenchie must be treated and taken good care of to avoid a recurrence of the disease.
 Treatment options include: